BookOps-CAT/bookops-worldcat/docs/tutorials.md

             )

             # 7. Write records to new file
-            writer = MARCWriter(open("data/classification_tutorial_output.mrc", "ab"))
+            writer = MARCWriter(open("data/tutorial_output_4.mrc", "ab"))
             writer.write(record)
             writer.close()
 ```

 1. The helper function, `get_token`, is mentioned at the top of this page.
 In this example we are importing it from another module, `utils.py`
+2. The filepath for the .json file where your WSKey is stored.
-2. Enter the name of the file with your MARC records here.
+3. The name of the file with your MARC records.